Mesa, Washington

 Mesa (/ˈmiːsə/) is a city in Franklin County, Washington, United States.
-The population was 489 at the 2010 census.
-The Washington State Office of Financial Management's 2018 estimate placed the population at 513.
+The population was 385 at the 2020 census.

 History

 Originally called Bluff Wells, then Judson, now Mesa was a stop on the Ainsworth (now Pasco) to Spokane branch of the Northern Pacific Railroad.
 It was the stop between Eltopia and Palouse Junction (now Connell).
 The station was established in 1883.

 The Columbia Basin Irrigation Project brought water to the area in 1948.
 Prior to this development, people relied on either private wells or the railroad well at Mesa.
 Mesa was officially incorporated on June 23, 1955.
-Today, Mesa is a small town supported by dryland farming, irrigated farming, and livestock.